ac2ofx/ac2ofx/README.md

 * Choose the month of the statement you want
 * Select “Download PDF Statement”

-## To generate an OFX/QFX file using standalone version
+## To generate an OFX/QFX file using Desktop version
 * Drag-and-drop your PDF statement file onto the ac2ofx window.
 * ![Tool Window Image](/image01.png)
 * A new OFX/QFX file will be generated and saved in the same folder as the PDF file.